 It’s the season for sun, fun, ice cream and … trauma.

-That’s the warning given by doctors at a news conference at Nassau University Medical Center ahead of the July Fourth holiday.
+That’s the warning given by doctors at a news conference at Nassau University Medical Center at the start of the summer.

-The so-called “trauma season” brings heat-related cases to emergency rooms and activities like boating and swimming, which bring their own hazards.
+The so-called “trauma season” brings heat-related cases to emergency rooms, and activities like boating and swimming come with their own hazards.

 Here are some common hazards of the summer season and expert advice on how to avoid them: